pierreablin/picard/_sources/index.rst.txt

 Picard
 ======

-This is a library to run the Preconditioned ICA for Real Data algorithm.
-This algorithms shows fast convergence even on real data.
+This is a library to run the Preconditioned ICA for Real Data (PICARD) algorithm and its orthogonal version (PICARD-O).
+These algorithms show fast convergence even on real data for which sources independence do not perfectly hold.

 Installation
 ------------